 Research at Wireless@MIT is currently focused on four areas: spectrum and connectivity, mobile applications, security and privacy, and low-power systems.

 Latest (Oct 2013): Their work has been recognised with two awards to Professor Katabi: she has been named one of the 2013 MacArthur Fellows, and has also won the ACM Grace Murray Hopper Award for her contributions to the theory and practice of network congestion control and bandwidth allocation.

 Under “A Digital Agenda for Europe” the EU has already launched eight projects to begin exploring the technological options available leading to the future generation of "wired" (optical) and "wireless" communications, adding up to over €50m for research on 5G technologies deployable by 2020.
-Overall EU investments from 2007 to 2013 amount to more than €600m in research on future networks, half of which is allocated to wireless technologies contributing to development of 4G and beyond.
+Overall EU investments from 2007 to 2013 amounted to more than €600m in research on future networks, half of which was allocated to wireless technologies contributing to development of 4G and beyond.

 Their expectation is that next-generation communication systems will be the first instance of a truly converged network where "wired" and "wireless" communications will use the same infrastructure.
-This future ubiquitous, ultra-high bandwidth communication infrastructure, will drive the future networked society.
+This future ubiquitous, ultra-high bandwidth communication infrastructure will drive the future networked society.

 EU funding for this initiative is coordinated under the auspices of the Seventh Framework Programme for research and development (FP7).

 METIS – Mobile and Wireless Communications Enablers for the Twenty-twenty (2020) Information Society